Course Outline

 - What is Wireshark?
 Portable Wireshark.
 Resources.

-- Preferences and configurations; global and profile specific.
+- Preferences and configurations: global and profile-specific settings.

 - Time values.